Syrians despair amid filth as way to north blocked

 What he has found at Idomeni has brought him close to despair and now he simply wants to go anywhere in Europe that is safe.
 "We just want to survive," he told Reuters.

-After making his way through Turkey, Mohamed took a small boat over the narrow stretch of water to Kos, one of the Greek islands where thousands of migrants have arrived this summer from as far as Pakistan, Iran and Afghanistan.
+After making his way through Turkey, Mohamed took a small boat over the narrow stretch of water to Kos, a Greek island where conditions have been dire as thousands of migrants arrive this summer from as far as Pakistan, Iran and Afghanistan.

-Sanitation is dire around Idomeni and the weather has abruptly changed, with lashing rain now deepening the migrants' misery.
-Thousands stormed the border on Saturday, crossing muddy fields and dodging the razor wire blocking a railway line that others had walked along as they headed north towards Hungary and Europe's open-border Schengen zone.
+The sight at Idomeni is pitiful.
+Several thousand refugees and migrants shouted "Help us!" to Macedonian riot police behind the wire.
+This blocks a railway line that others had used to walk across the frontier as they headed north towards Hungary and Europe's open-border Schengen zone.

-The pressure further back along the refugee route shows no sign of easing, meaning more thousands are likely to arrive at the Macedonian border in the next few days and weeks.

-On the Greek island of Lesbos a Reuters witness saw 10 inflatable dinghies - each carrying between 50 and 70 people, many of them children - arriving from Turkey on Saturday within the space of just 90 minutes.

 "I NEED MY SON"